Out-of-state protesters in Atlanta highlighted in GBI report

 “Anecdotally, we’re confident that there were groups present here that we expected to be here,” Reynolds said.

-Largely peaceful protests over the death of George Floyd in Minneapolis recently have been marred at times by bouts of property destruction and clashes with police that many top officials have traced to the influence of organized extremist groups and out-of-state agitators.
+Largely peaceful protests over the death of George Floyd in Minneapolis last week have been marred at times by bouts of property destruction and clashes with police that many top officials have traced to the influence of organized extremist groups and out-of-state agitators.

 Officials including President Donald Trump have partly attributed the spurts of violence to “Antifa” supporters, signifying the far-left, anarchist element of the “anti-fascist” movement seen often at protests on police violence and at the removal of Confederate monuments in recent years.